streamdao/nft-marketplace/README.md

 ## Official NFT marketplace Docs and Guide

-You can check out our docs at https://docs.streamdao.org/
+You can check out our docs at https://docs.streamdao.org/nft-marketplace/ (under construction)

 ## Installing